openintents/shoppinglist/ShoppingList/readme.txt

 release 1.5
 date: ?

-- new setting to keep screen orientation (issue 402, GCI patch by Gautam)
+- new setting to keep screen orientation (issue 402, Google code-in task by Gautam)
+- new setting to disable screen lock (Google Code-in task by Kido)

 ---------------------------------------------------------
 release 1.4.1